 Crawford School of Terror is a Haunted Attraction featuring live actors and immersive sets that put you in the center of your own horror movie!
-Our 3 floors of fright will give a terrifying experience you will never forget.Buy Tickets
+Our 3 floors of fright will give a terrifying experience you will never forget. *All tickets purchased during this time are valid for the 2023 season only, No Refunds will be given.*Buy Tickets 2023 Calendar Kids Day Tickets

-In 1947, there was a young woman who taught English here named Miss Mcgill.
+In 1947, there was a young woman who taught English at the Crawford School named Miss McGill.
 Some people said she was plain and others said she was pretty, but either way, she did a good job and pretty much kept to herself.
 No one ever thought much of her dating or having a boyfriend, or falling in love and getting married.
 She was very quiet.

 The poem began with the words – If you will be mine, then I will be yours.
 We’ll stay after school and lock all the doors.

-I loved you but you hurt me I wish I was dead, but before I left school I cut off her head.
+I loved you but you hurt me and I wish I was dead, but before I left school I cut off her head.
 And before I did that because you both sinned, I sang her a song as I peeled off her skin.
 And before I did that I broke both her knees, And told her you hate her and love only me.
 And after I did it, I hid her somewhere...
 A piece in the basement, a piece on the stair.
-And when I was finished with the sweet girl you knew, I hid a small note…and blamed it on you.
+And when I was finished with the sweet girl you knew, I hid a small note…and I blamed it on you.

 He decided to go to Margaret’s house.
 No one came to the door for a long time, but when someone finally did, it was her grandmother.
 She told Mr. Thompson that Margaret’s parents were dead.
 They had died the previous year in a mysterious fire at their house.
-She had been raising Margaret, but Margaret hadn’t come home that day.
+She had been raising Margaret alone, but Margaret hadn’t come home that day.

 Mr. Thompson went back to school and wandered all over the building looking for Miss McGill, calling her name, but he never found her.
 At the same time, Margaret disappeared.
 Everyone said that she ran away from home.

 Mr. Thompson worked at the Crawford School for another two years.
 He went from being very popular to being shunned by everybody.
 He started to go a little crazy.
-He told people that he kept seeing parts of Miss McGill all over the school.
+He told people that he kept seeing “parts” of Miss McGill all over the school.
 He’d call for Margaret, screaming at her for killing Miss McGill.
 Finally, the school board asked him to leave, but he never left.
 They found him in his classroom, a rope around his neck, hanging from the ceiling.
 On his desk was a note.
 It said – I loved you but you hurt me and now you are dead.
 You’ll never be with her and sleep in her bed.
-Your ghost will still hang here when they cut you down And I will come to visit for I’m still around I live in the school now, I live in the walls You’ll see me at windows and out in the halls.
+Your ghost will still hang here when they cut you down And I will come to visit for I’m still around.
+I live in the school now, I live in the walls.
+You’ll see me at windows and out in the halls.
 I stay in the shadows away from the light.
-I shun all the days and come in the night.
+I shun all the days and come out in the night.
 And for all those who come here and learn about us ...